The Man (1972 film): Plot

-Senator Watson introduces a bill that would require Congressional approval of any dismissal of a cabinet member by the president.
-Eaton doesn't tell Dilman about it, but several black congressmen have a meeting with Dilman to discuss their concerns.
-Dilman believes they are talking about a minority rights bill and pledges his support, until one of the congressmen corrects him.
-Dilman subsequently reprimands Eaton and a group of senior leaders, questioning why such an important bill is not being brought to his attention.

-Senator Watson visits the South African embassy.
-The ambassador comments that his own country would never have a black man as president.
-He shows a news film to Watson that proves Wheeler was in South Africa during the assassination attempt.
-The scandal threatens Dilman's presidency.
-Dilman obtains Wheeler's confession and hands him over for extradition.
-The act alienates his activist adult daughter, Wanda.
-Wheeler calls the president a "house nigger"; the president responds that: "black men don't burn churches and kill four children; they don't hunt down a Martin Luther King with a telescopic sight.
+A senator named Watson introduces a bill which would require congressional approval for any dismissal of a cabinet member by the president.
+Though Eaton does not inform Dilman of the bill, he is informed of it by a group of black congressmen who meet with the president to voice their concerns.
+Dilman subsequently reprimands Eaton for not bringing the bill to his attention.
+Watson visits the embassy of South Africa in Washington, D.C., where the South African ambassador shows him a recording proving that Wheeler was in South Africa during the assassination attempt.
+After the recording is made public, the ensuing scandal threatens Dilman's presidency.
+Dilman subsequently obtains Wheeler's confession and approves his extradition, which alienates his daughter Wanda.
+When Wheeler calls Dilman a "house nigger", he responds by stating that "black men don't burn churches and kill four children; they don't hunt down a Martin Luther King with a telescopic sight.
 Passion may drive you to the streets to throw a brick, but to buy a gun, plant an alibi and travel 5000 miles and kill a human being is bloodless, worthy of the selective morality of Adolf Eichmann."

-The president addresses reporters at the governing party's National Convention, where Eaton is now openly challenging Dilman for the presidential nomination, with Watson's support.
-Dilman explains that some people think violence is the only answer, but he will rely on diplomacy and peaceful means.
-He washes his hands of the Wheeler issue.
-A reporter asks if he's still running for the presidential nomination.
-Dilman replies that he is going to "fight like hell" to win the nomination over Eaton.
-To the tune of "Hail to the Chief," he is introduced to the convention delegates.
+Dilman addresses reporters at his party's presidential nominating convention, where Eaton is by now openly challenging him for the presidential nomination with Watson's support.
+The president explains that while some people view political violence as the only solution to present issues, he will continue to rely on peaceful means.
+Evading questions over the Wheeler scandal, Dilman assures the reporters that he is going to "fight like hell" against Eaton to win the nomination.
+To the tune of "Hail to the Chief", he is introduced to the convention delegates.